 Food allergy occurs in around 1 in 20 children and in about 2 in 100 adults.
 The most common triggers are egg, cow's milk, peanut, tree nuts, seafood, sesame, soy, fish and wheat.
 The majority of food allergies in children are not severe, and may be 'outgrown' with time.
 Some however, such as peanut, tree nut, seed and seafood allergies are less likely to be outgrown and tend to be lifelong allergies.

 Some food allergies can be severe, causing life-threatening reactions known as anaphylaxis.
 Anaphylaxis is treated with intramuscular injection of adrenaline (epinephrine) e.g. EpiPen® / EpiPen® Jr.

 Mild to moderate symptoms of food allergy include:

 Signs of a severe allergic reaction (anaphylaxis) to foods include:

-Allergy test results cannot be used on their own and must be considered together with your clinical history.
+Allergy test results cannot be used on their own and must be considered by your child's doctor alongside their clinical history.